ali-khattak/Data-science/README.md

-This code performs an analysis of COVID-19 data, focusing on its impact on public health and the economy.
-It first loads and preprocesses the dataset, handling missing values and converting date columns to datetime format.
-Then, it visualizes the data through histograms, time series plots, scatter plots, and correlation matrices to explore relationships between variables.
-Additionally, it calculates daily new cases and rolling averages, and conducts hypothesis testing to examine the economic impact of the pandemic.
-Finally, it applies linear regression to predict COVID-19 cases based on economic indicators and evaluates the model's performance.
-The key findings highlight correlations between economic indicators and COVID-19 cases, time series patterns, and the pandemic's economic impact, providing insights for decision-makers.
+### COVID-19 Data Analysis and Stock Market Prediction

+This repository contains Python scripts for analyzing COVID-19 data and predicting stock market trends.
+The COVID-19 analysis focuses on exploring the pandemic's impact on public health and the economy.
+It includes preprocessing the dataset, visualizing data through various plots, calculating daily new cases and rolling averages, and conducting hypothesis testing.
+Additionally, linear regression is applied to predict COVID-19 cases based on economic indicators.

+The stock market prediction part of the project involves gathering live data from different stock markets of several countries.
+The data includes information on the top 30% of stock market companies from each country.
+The Python scripts preprocess the data, perform exploratory data analysis, and use linear regression to predict stock market trends based on historical data.

+Together, these analyses provide valuable insights into the relationship between economic indicators and COVID-19 cases, as well as trends in the global stock market.
+The project aims to assist decision-makers in understanding and navigating the complexities of public health and economic challenges during the pandemic.